Missing teeth or ill-fitting dentures can cast a shadow over your day-to-day life. When you talk. When you smile. When you eat.

-Traditional dentures cannot do the one thing that is vital for your continued jaw health: Prevent bone loss.
+Traditional dentures cannot prevent bone loss, one thing that is vital for your continued jaw health.
 In fact, the constant pressure they apply to gum tissue can actually hasten the loss of bone.
 Over time, jawbone loss can affect the stability of any remaining teeth as well as your appearance.
 As your jaw continues to deteriorate, the lower third of your face can change in appearance, making you look older than you are.

 Preventing Bone Loss

 Implant-supported dentures not only give you a secure smile you will enjoy sharing, but the dental implants themselves preserve the bone in your jaw and maintain a more youthful look.
-Like a tooth root, they stimulate the jaw, encouraging your body to regrow bone and maintain the strength and stability of your jaw.
-Implants also ensure your restoration will never embarrass you by slipping or falling out.
+Like natural tooth roots, they stimulate the jaw, encouraging your body to regrow bone and maintain the strength and stability of your facial structure.
+Implants also ensure your restorations will never embarrass you by slipping or falling out.

 The price of your care will depend on the type of dentures you choose.
-You have several options to choose from at Pendergrass and Wilkie Dentistry in Amarillo, TX, and we work closely with each patient to find an option that fits their budget and personal goals.
-Let's look at some of your choices and what affects pricing:
+You have several denture options to choose from at Pendergrass and Wilkie Dentistry in Amarillo, TX.
+We'll work closely with you to find a solution that fits your budget and personal goals.

 Traditional removable dentures are typically the most affordable option.
-Unlike restorations of years past, modern dentistry allows us to craft a more precise fit so your restoration looks and feels like your natural teeth.
-You should, however, expect to periodically have them relined and refitted, and eventually replaced, as your jaw continues to atrophy.
+Unlike restorations of years past, modern dentistry allows us to craft dentures with a more precise fit so they look and feel like your natural teeth.
+However, you should expect to periodically have your removable dentures relined and refitted, and eventually replaced.

-While more expensive, implant-supported restorations help prevent your jaw from deteriorating and making you look older.
-In addition, with proper care, implants can last a lifetime.
-However, the restoration attached to the posts needs to be periodically replaced.
+While more expensive, implant-supported restorations help prevent your jaw from deteriorating and making you look older than you are.
+In addition, with proper care, implants can last a lifetime, but the restoration attached to the posts will need to be periodically replaced.
 Many patients find the convenience and reliability of implants worth the extra investment.

 Our team understands that dentures are an important investment for our Amarillo and Texas Panhandle patients.
-That's why, just as with any investment, we recommend you read the fine print when comparing pricing from different places.
-You want to make sure you are comparing apples to apples to avoid disappointment afterward about the final price or quality.
-Make sure you consider:
+That's why, just as with any investment, we recommend you read the fine print when comparing pricing from different practices.
+You want to make sure you are comparing apples to apples to avoid disappointment about the final price or quality.
+When researching affordable dentures, make sure you consider: